Engee documentation

 end

-This code can be written only in a cell *Common code*because standard cells do not allow editing the component structure definition and the functor signature.
+Such code can be written only in the cell Common code, because the standard cells do not allow editing the component structure definition and the functor signature.

 The Block() constructor checks the types of the passed parameters , and .
 If at least one of them is not a real scalar or has mismatched dimensions (must be scalars), the constructor generates an error with an appropriate message.
 After checking, the constructor initialises the structure fields with the values , and of the specified types Ta, Tb and Tc.